txusko/Rspec_Lynda/README.md

 |'--no-profile'| '--profile'|Fastest and slowest test profile|
 |'--no-fail-fast'| '--fail-fast'|whether Rspec runs all the tests and then reports all failures or as soon as they occur|
 '--order defined| '--order random|the order that our tests are ran|

+Global: ~/.rspec
+Project: ./.rspec - overwrites the global configs
+Local: ./.rspec-local - not checked into source code managers, overwrites both above setting Command line (can be defined from)
+Inside Rspec code you can also specify these